 However, just as these scriptures can be related to the darkness of mental illness, there is also the promise of light from our Savior, Jesus Christ.
 First, a voice pierces through the darkness inviting all to come and be healed.

 Yea, verily I say unto you, if ye will come unto me ye shall have eternal life.
 Behold, mine arm of mercy is extended towards you, and whosoever will come, him will I receive; and blessed are those who come unto me.

 What follows next are the beautiful interactions between Christ and the people, which can be read in 3 Nephi 11-26.

 The tiny spark of light that can get through even in the midst of utter darkness is the light of Jesus Christ.
 Christ declares himself that he is the light of the world.
+With that spark of light we can find the strength to seek the professional and spiritual help we need.
 Anyone, including those with mental illnesses, can hold onto the promise that if we turn to the Savior of the world we will be delivered from darkness.